kristian-lange-tw/JATOS_docs_v3/pages/Example-Studies.md

 You can easily import/export study in JATOS.
 There is an 'Import Study' button in the header of each page and each study has an 'Export Study' button hidden under the 'More' button.

+Another set of examples of psychological experiments is the [Experiment Factory](https://expfactory.github.io/table.html).
+All those experiments there are easily jatosifyable - like we did with the [#self-regulation-survey-from-the-experiment-factory](Self Regulation Survey).

 <b>If you have trouble downloading a study (common in Safari browsers) check [this troubleshooting tip](Troubleshooting.html#downloading-a-study--exporting-a-study-fails-eg-in-safari-browsers).</b>

 ### Hello World Example